starbugs-ctf/Siren/README.md

 # Siren

-Siren is a Attack & Defense CTF dashboard developed by team StarBugs for DEF CON CTF 2021 Finals.
+Siren is an Attack & Defense CTF dashboard developed by team StarBugs for DEF CON CTF 2021 Finals.
 Siren is a frontend for our exploit management system.
-For backend side, check [fireball](https://github.com/starbugs-ctf/fireball).
+For backend side, check [fireball](https://github.com/starbugs-ctf/fireball) (not public yet).

 ![screenshot](./Screenshot.png)